Bachelor in Mechanical Engineering

 The Bachelor in Mechanical Engineering provides students with a solid foundation in theoretical knowledge.
 In addition, students are taught the methodology required to conduct research in the disciplines of mathematics, natural sciences and engineering.

-The degree "Bachelor of Science ETH in Mechanical Engineering" allows students to continue in Master degree programs at ETH Zurich or other universities in Switzerland or abroad.
+The degree "Bachelor of Science ETH in Mechanical Engineering" allows students to continue in Master's Degree programs at ETH Zurich or other universities in Switzerland or abroad.

 Compulsory Courses in the first year

-Examinations on the Compulsory Courses are held for the first time in the so-called 'basic exam' during the exam period at the end of the second semester.
+Examinations on the Compulsory Courses are held for the first time in the so-called first year examinations during the examination period at the end of the second semester.
 Credit points are only awarded when an entire examination block has been passed.

-The basic exam is assessed based on the weighted average of the results from the various areas of examination:
+The first year examination is assessed based on the weighted average of the results from the various areas of examination:

 |Analysis I + II

 In addition to the Compulsory Courses in the first year, the following courses must also be completed: